Ollie Matson: Chicago Cardinals

+After three poor years in 1952 (4–8), 1954 (2–10) and 1955 (4–7–1), the Cardinals finally had a winning record in 1956 (7–5).
+However, in 1957, the team fell back with a 3–9 record.
 During the 1957 season, Matson was used extensively as a wide receiver by Chicago Cardinals head coach Ray Richards.
-Matson's productivity at the position was questioned in the wake of the team's 3 win, 9 loss finish, with some observers arguing that Matson's effectiveness as a running back was diminished by such use.
-New Cardinals head coach for 1958 Frank "Pop" Ivy took strong exception to such criticism of Matson lining up as a wide out, declaring:

-"I have heard people say that the Cards stuck Matson out there on the flank as a 'decoy' on pass plays, and then forgot about him.
+He had over 350 less rushing yards than the previous season; but over 250 more yards receiving and a nearly 10 yards per reception higher average.
+Matson's productivity at the position was questioned in the wake of the team's three win, nine loss finish, with some observers arguing that Matson's effectiveness as a running back was diminished by such use.
+New Cardinals head coach for 1958 Frank "Pop" Ivy took strong exception to such criticism of Matson lining up as a wide out, declaring:"I have heard people say that the Cards stuck Matson out there on the flank as a 'decoy' on pass plays, and then forgot about him.
 That is absurd.
 He was sent out as flanker with the idea of throwing to him.
 But most opponents feared him so much that they doubled up on him.
 They watched him just as closely when he lines up as running back.
 They'd double team him if he were sitting up in the grandstand eating hot dogs, just to make sure."

-Matson finished the aforementioned 1957 campaign as the NFL's sixth most prolific running back, with 577 yards gained in 134 carries, for a 4.3 yard average, with 6 touchdowns.
+Matson finished the 1957 season as the NFL's sixth most prolific running back, with 577 yards gained in 134 carries, for a 4.3 yard average, with six touchdowns.
 To this he added 20 catches for 451 yards and 3 touchdowns through the air.

-Following the 1958 season, Matson was traded by the Cardinals to the league's marquee franchise, the Los Angeles Rams, for nine players.
-Matson would later play for the Detroit Lions and the Philadelphia Eagles, earning Pro Bowl honors six times in his career (1952 and 1954–1958).
+He was again selected to the Pro Bowl, and was again named first-team All-Pro by the AP, NEA and UPI and first-team All-Conference by The Sporting News.
+This would be his last year as a first-team All-Pro.

+The Cardinals 1958 record was an even worse 2–9–1.
+Matson had his lowest rushing total as a full-time starter (505 yards), and while he caught a career-high 33 passes, his average reception yardage fell by 8.5 yards per reception.
+He was again selected to the Pro Bowl (for the last time), but did not make any of the AP All-Pro teams, and was named to the second team by the NEA and UPI.